ropensci/spatsoc/DECISIONS.md

 is it another function?

 or we can just return all locs with area = FALSE, adding group to all. but this is pretty redundant

+**why not...** clarify that group_time/pts/lines appends columns to the same DT and group_polys returns a new data.table

 ----